Computerized Adaptive Screen for Suicidal Youth

 As published in JAMA Psychiatry.

-excellent predictive accuracy for suicide attempt (AUC, 0.89 [95% CI, 0.85-0.91]) in study 1.
+The CASSY was calibrated using a sample of over 6,000 youth in pediatric emergency departments and almost 5,000 youth followed for 3 months and prospectively assessed for suicide attempt.
+The CASSY had excellent predictive accuracy for suicide attempt (AUC, 0.89 [95% CI, 0.85-0.91]) in study 1.
 At a specificity of 80%, the CASSY had a sensitivity of 83%.
 It also demonstrated excellent accuracy in the study 2 validation sample (AUC, 0.87 [95% CI, 0.85-0.89]).
 In this study, the CASSY had a sensitivity of 82.4% for prediction of a suicide attempt at the 80% specificity cutoff established in study 1.